Investing in Your Mental Health

 -

 The answer to this depends on treatment needs and goals.
 I want therapy to work for you which means scheduling needs to also reflect your time and financial abilities.
 Sessions typically start at weekly intervals.
 However, when appropriate, I’ve had individuals meet every other week.
 That may mean progress moves a bit slower and/or requires more work outside of session.
-Let’s chat together about what would work best for you or your family.
+Let’s chat together about what would work best for you or your loved one.

 -